rafapythonista/rafapythonista/README.md

 ## Hi 👋, wellcome to my profile

-- 👨‍💻 Working as a freelancer and making projects in Django
+- 👨‍💻 Working as a freelancer and making projects in Selenium
 - 🧭 Creating automations and AI tools
 - 👥 Providing solutions for businesses
 - a lot more ;)